 Although I won't pretend to be a financial expert, I have personally started to pay much closer attention to my own financial well-being and how it relates to my own mental health, and in the past two years have discovered ways that have vastly improved this area of my life.
 It can be important to remember that your financial well-being will be specific to you, your situation, and your current life circumstances (as well as your hopes, dreams, goals, motivation level, etc), so finding tips that work for you is important.

-Here are some financial well-being tips that I have found helpful from blogs, financial experts, and personal experience:
+Here are some financial well-being tips that I have found helpful that I have learned from reading blogs, listening to financial experts on podcasts, and from my own personal experience:

 Have any finance tips to share with other readers?
 Add them in the comments below!